mmomtchev/exprtk.js/README.md

 ```

 ## Using asynchronously

+When launching an asynchronous operation, the scalar arguments will be copied and any `TypedArray`s will be locked in place and protected from the GC.
+The whole operation, including traversal and evaluation will happen entirely in a pre-existing background thread from a pool and won't solicit the main thread until completion.

 An `Expression` is not reentrant so multiple concurrent evaluations of the same object will wait on one another.
 Multiple evaluations on multiple objects will run in parallel up to the limit set by the Node.js environment variable `UV_THREADPOOL_SIZE`.
 Mixing synchronous and asynchronous evaluations is supported, but a synchronous evaluation will block the event loop until all asynchronous evaluations on that same object are finished.